 The problem is that "being good" is not good enough.
 Each of us has a yearning to keep learning new things all the time, to get better.
 We're all passionate about it, but we realized that with the day-to-day routine, we rarely had time to dedicate to learning new things.

 You don't have to do it each week, you can manage it whichever way you'd like.
 Each person can choose to pick work-related topics.
-Expenses for learning topics related to a person's job can be reimbursed, so we set aside a budget of $1000/year per person.
-There's no prorating and no rollovers, use it or lose it.
+Expenses for learning topics related to a person's job can be reimbursed as a shared responsibility.

 To make sure we take this seriously, we also added these questions to the ones we always go through in our 1-1 meetings: